From the Mind

 Why self-help doesn't work for most people is that the entire model is built on the premise that you are broken and need fixing.
 Research on habit formation and self-analysis shows consumption does not produce change.
 Stop fixing yourself and start building.

-No One Is Coming: Stop Waiting and Take Full Ownership
+No One Is Coming to Save You: Take Full Ownership

 No external rescuer is going to fix your life.
 The moment you stop waiting, the responsibility and the power shift to where they always belonged.
 That is where everything changes.

-Own Your Morning: How the First Hour Sets the Whole Day
+Own Your Morning: Win the First Hour, Win the Day

 The first hour of your day is not just another hour.
 It is the hour that sets the direction for every hour that follows.
 Own your morning with an intentional first hour routine, and the rest of the day runs on different rails.
 Surrender the first hour and the world writes your agenda before you do.